moritzsalla/cci-physcomp-final/week-2/README.md

 ![Image](image-003.jpeg)
 ![Image](image-004.jpeg)

-The ambient light sensors have arrived and I am testing them out.
+The ambient light sensors (ISL29125 RGB Light Sensor [SEN-12829]) have arrived and I am testing them out.
 They work!
 The output is in HEX color values—I hope Arduino provides an easy way to convert these to floating-point.

 ![Image](image-005.jpeg)
 ![Image](image-006.jpeg)